Tights, Tutus and ‘Relentless’ Teasing: Inside Ballet’s Bullying Epidemic

 It’s true that boys are dramatically outnumbered by girls in ballet classes.
 Leslie Nolte, who owns the Iowa City school where Amrani trains, says that of her 1,000 students, 34 are boys.
 Many of the ballet dancers who spoke to HuffPost about their experiences reported being the only boy in their class, or even in their entire dance school, and said that they didn’t dance with other boys until they left home for the residential programs that gather students from all over the country and feed directly into ballet companies.
 While these kinds of numbers can make for a good retort to a playground bully, they also result in isolation and loneliness for boys, who go without the kind of peer group affirmation that girls who study ballet so often enjoy.

-In Risner and Allesee’s study, 71 percent of boys said they thought more boys would study dance “if boys/males knew more male friends who dance.”
+In Risner’s study, 71 percent of boys said they thought more boys would study dance “if boys/males knew more male friends who dance.”

 Not all men in ballet are on board with the effort to prove how athletic (that is, masculine) and outnumbered (that is, straight) they are.
 “We’re always trying to prove that dance is a sport, this extremely highly athletic art form,” says Watters.
 “How many turns can I do, how high can I jump, how many beats can I do?”

-Note: CORRECTION: An earlier version mistakenly identified Maggie Allesee as co-author of Risner’s study.
-She is a philanthropist who endowed the Wayne State University Department of Theatre and Dance.
-Also, Jared Tan is a current Atlanta Ballet dancer.